Texas Democrats are in their fifth week of exile, and grappling with the toll of an endless summer on the run

 Already, they had one member, Rep. Philip Cortez (San Antonio), head back to Austin, saying he was going to try to negotiate with Republicans.
 After an outcry from his shocked colleagues, and what Cortez said were unproductive talks, he headed back to Washington.
 Upon which Texas House Speaker Dade Phelan (R) issued a civil warrant for his arrest.

-“We’re all making big sacrifices,” Hinojosa said about Cortez, “so any kind of betrayal is a betrayal of everybody.”
+“We’re all making big sacrifices,” Hinojosa says about Cortez, “so any kind of betrayal is a betrayal of everybody.”

 A few members have also quietly gone to Texas to take care of family or business matters and then returned to D.C., risking arrest each time.
 And then there were the errant vacationers in Portugal.
-“It’s hard to corral 57 Democrats around anything,” Israel said.
+“It’s hard to corral 57 Democrats around anything,” Israel says.

 Fifty-one of the state’s Democratic lawmakers must stay away to continue to deprive Republicans of the quorum they need to take up the voting legislation.